 - Do any conditions exist to early prepayments?

-Look here to see the minimum credit score for mortgage approval in 2019.
+Look here to see the minimum credit score for mortgage approval.

 Know Before You Prepay

 Like any other contract, it’s important that you understand all of the terms and conditions of your mortgage contract before you take one out.
 If you have intentions of making early prepayments at any point throughout your mortgage term, you’ll want to know if any prepayment penalties exist.

 When it’s time for you to shop around for a mortgage, let Loans Canada help.
 We can guide you to the appropriate mortgage products for you and can give you the information you need to make the right decision on which mortgage product is best suited for you.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.